rackerlabs/support-how-to/content/how-to/managed-operations/introduction-to-mongodb/index.md

 ### Query language

 Both MongoDB and Oracle Database have their own rich query language.
 However, there are some differences between them.
-In order to handle advanced queries, Oracle Database supports procedures and functions for manipulating the data that is returned from the SELECT statement.
+Oracle Database supports procedures and functions for manipulating the data returned from the SELECT statement to handle advanced queries.
 In contrast, MongoDB uses callback functions for advanced queries.
 The mongo shell uses the JavaScript programming language to run these functions.

-### Are MongoDB and Oracle Database used together?
+### Can you use MongoDB and Oracle Database together?

 Yes.
 There are many examples of hybrid deployments of MongoDB and Oracle Database, particularly among e-commerce applications.
 The flexible data model